 How To Import A Single Blog Post From RSS

-To get started, all you need to do is navigate to Import from RSS from the SmarterQueue top menu.
+1. To get started, all you need to do is navigate to 'Find Content' at the top of your SmarterQueue dashboard.

 SmarterQueue will then fetch the most recent posts.
 Most blogs have about 10-20 posts saved in their RSS feed.

 What happens if I try to import a post that is too long for Twitter or LinkedIn?

 When importing, you will always have the option to edit the post text before adding it to your Queue.
 If you are importing to a Twitter profile, we will check the post length (including any links and images), and warn you if the post exceeds Twitter’s 280-character limit or LinkedIn’s 1300 character limit.
 You can then edit the text so that it doesn’t exceed the character limit.

 Why are some tweets too long to import?